sjl-sjtu/sjl-sjtu.github.io/_pages/about.md

 You can find the list of my publications and read the papers [here](https://sjl-sjtu.github.io/publications/).

 I have a keen interest in many aspects of nature, social science, and humanities.
-As one of the initiators of the student Philosophy Society in SJTU, I organized and participated in several seminars on philosophy and the history of science.
+I organized and participated in several seminars on philosophy and the history of science.
 I also have over a year of experience studying classical languages such as Latin and Sanskrit.